 AIRFRAME TEXTURES AND MATERIALS

-This section of the tutorial deals with the way that textures should be applied to the Airframe meshes.
+This section of the art documentation deals with the way that textures should be applied to the Airframe meshes.
 This page lists some general rules and guidelines that should be adhered to when texturing the aircraft, and then links to pages containing information about specific parts or procedures.
 Before continuing with this section, we recommend that you revise the following pages:

-IMPORTANT: AO/Roughness/Metal (COMP) textures will be compressed into DDS format files when packaged by Microsoft Flight Simulator 2024 for distribution.
+IMPORTANT: AO/Roughness/Metal (COMP) textures will be compressed into ktx2 format files when packaged by Microsoft Flight Simulator 2024 for distribution.
 You can alter the default compression levels by editing the FLAGS information in the XML, as explained here -Texture Tool

 IMPORTANT!
 When working with anything that requires modifying the vertex alpha, there may be issues caused by a bug in 3DS Max.
 This can easily be resolved, however, and the process is explained here: Notes On Vertex Alpha